0foo/study_notes/rhcsa-summary/topics/user_group.md

     * when use a - with su will run all logins scripts just like the user had logged in them selves (login shell)
     * without - will maintain all the variables and login shell of current user just with new privileges of su user

+* When a user is removed with userdel without the -r option specified, the system, will have files that are owned by an unassigned UID.

 ### General
 * useradd, usermod, userdel, adduser, /etc/passwd
 * groupadd, groupmod, groupdel, gpasswd, /etc/group, make a sudo account: usermod -aG wheel <username>